HediKamoun/Calendar/README.md

-calendarTest
+calendarHard
 ==============

-Sample PhoneGap plugin to access and add entries to the native calendarTest on Android.
+Sample PhoneGap plugin to access and add entries to the native calendarHard on Android.

 Install
 ========
 Assuming the PhoneGap CLI is installed, from the command line run:

-phonegap local plugin add https://github.com/HediKamoun/calendarTest
+phonegap local plugin add https://github.com/HediKamoun/calendarHard